 In Montreal, there’s a priority entrance at OSHEAGA, îLESONIQ, and LASSO festivals.

-There’s a special entrance at the Climate Pledge Arena in Seattle (NHL Kraken), at the United Center in Chicago (NHL Blackhawks and NBA Bulls), at Barclays Center (NBA Nets), and at the Dignity Health Sports Park (MLS Galaxy) and Hollywood Bowl in Los Angeles.
+There’s a special entrance at the Climate Pledge Arena in Seattle (NHL Kraken), at the United Center in Chicago (NHL Blackhawks and NBA Bulls), at Barclays Center in Brooklyn (NBA Nets), and at the Dignity Health Sports Park (MLS Galaxy) and Hollywood Bowl in Los Angeles.

 A bunch of music venues in NYC and Boston also have discounts on concessions for Amex cardholders, as do all the arenas I just listed.
 There’s even a high-end Amex Centurion Lounge high up in a tower in Manhattan, but that one’s not free.